hindu-comm/mail_stream_advaita-l/2017/03/Who_has_Ajnana_Maya/176__Praveen_R._Bhat.md

 > saying is that the latter implies the former.
 It is because I think and
 > perceive, that I can be sure of my existence.
 >
-​​Then as per your own assessment of deep-sleep, you cannot be sure of your existence then because you didn't think then!
+Then as per your own assessment of deep-sleep, you cannot be sure of your existence then because you didn't think then!